qadenz/qadenz.github.io/_docs/faq/licensing.md

 Not at all.
 Qadenz is intended for use **in** a commercial setting, just not **as** the commercial product.
 Teams/Companies may use Qadenz for the testing and validation of their commercial software products, but are restricted from distributing Qadenz, or products built upon or derived from Qadenz.

-### Is Qadenz Open Source?

-Due to the terms of the license, Qadenz is considered "[source available](https://en.wikipedia.org/wiki/Source-available_software)" software.
-Qadenz does not meet the definition of "open source" as defined by the Open Source Initiative.

 ### Can modifications be shared with the Community?

 From a technical perspective, Qadenz is built to be extensible, so that custom configuration can be made without having to alter the core code-base.
 Teams are encouraged to import Qadenz as a dependency, then if modifications are required, to extend and override where needed.
 Making changes to the core code-base adds maintenance overhead and may introduce difficulty in upgrading to future versions.